 They know it's important to choose the right components and inverters, and they know it's important to install those solar modules correctly, but when it comes to warranty, there's always a gap between reality and aspiration.

-If the solar system stops working for some reason, or encounters other problems, the owner wants the supplier to cover it all.
+If the solar system stops working for some reason, or encounters other problems, the owner wants the solar products suppliers to cover it all.
 This involves the issue of warranties for these items, and there are actually four separate warranties to consider as a PV system supplier.

 The performance warranty for solar panels is usually claimed to be 25 years, although some manufacturers increase the warranty to 30 years.